JuliaTomo/DynamicTomographyWithFlow/README.md

 # Welcome to XfromProjections.jl

-XfromProjections aims to provide different solutions X from tomographic projection data, where X can be images but also shapes such as level-set (not supported yet).
+XfromProjections provides image reconstruction from tomographic projection data.
 XfromProjections supports 2D image reconstructions for paralleal and fan beam and supports a stack of 2D images (3D images) slice by slice for paralleal beam.
 XfromProjections takes advantage of multi-threading.
-(To use multithreading, you need to set the environment variable. e.g., `export JULIA_NUM_THREADS=4`.)
+(To use multithreading, you can run julia with the option `julia -t2` e.g. if you want to use 2 threads.)

 XfromProjectiions depends on [TomoForward](https://github.com/JuliaTomo/TomoForward.jl) package for forward operators of images.